 Students work together to drive the success of the group through weekly peer feedback groups, community meetings, and group challenges.
 As students demonstrate academic and behavioral growth by completing activities to benefit the group, they move up through a Phase System to earn more privileges and responsibilities, from Student Council to paid campus jobs to field trips and volunteer service.

 Did you know?

-Elk Hill now offers an Elementary program, for children K-5, at our Charlottesville Day School.
+Elk Hill now offers an Elementary program, for children K-5, at both our Staunton Day School and our Charlottesville Day School.